 This one is going to be of prime importance to distributed teams.
 Everybody knows the feeling of being excluded from the conversation, of not being clear on what they’re supposed to do.
 Whether you’re dealing with the direct selling field, the retail frontline, or sales teams, communication is relevant.
 Messages have to reach the right people at the right time.
 This has long been a problem for many traditional organizations – the distributed workforce isn’t an exception.
 If anything, communication is more important for remote teams, distributed teams, deskless teams, etc.

-While many distributed sales teams might be based on individual efforts, goals, and enterprises, communication is still important.
+While many distributed sales teams might be based on individual efforts, goals, and enterprises, communication is still critical.
 Let’s say that a newly recruited rep has a question on a key part of the sales process.
 It’s important that she know who to ask and have the means to ask this question fast.
 On the other hand, leadership should be able to communicate marching orderly instantly.
 There should be an easy, intuitive way to distribute tasks, new announcements and policies, and so on.
 Without this organizations are hamstrung.
 There’s a lack of internal cohesion.

 Sales and incentive programs are deeply intertwined.
 Commissions, compensation structures, and intrateam competitions are all part of the incentives that drive true sales results.
-And in a new age, one transformed by remote work, the gig economy, and COVID-19, traditional compensation structures should be revised.
+And in a new age, one transformed by remote work, the growth of the gig economy, and COVID-19, traditional compensation structures should be revised.

 To quote McKinsey’s research into the topic, “Smart revisions of compensation models have been found to have a 50 percent higher impact on sales than changes in advertising investments,” for instance, a shift toward social selling or social media marketing.

-While these things are important, incentives and compensation for the salesforce might have prime importance in changing sales behaviors.
+While these things are important, incentives and compensation for the salesforce might have prime importance in changing sales behaviors and increasing sales performance.

 Smart technology, the right technology measured by the right sales enablement metrics of course, can incentivize the right behavior at the right time for the right individual.